iamismile/web-dev-resources/readme.md

 - [Postman](https://www.postman.com) - Postman makes API development easy.
 Simplify each step of building an API and streamline collaboration so you can create better APIs—faster.
 - [Insomnia](https://insomnia.rest) - Leading Open Source API Client, and Collaborative API Design Platform for GraphQL, and REST.
+- [JSON Server](https://github.com/typicode/json-server) - Get a full fake REST API with zero coding in less than 30 seconds (seriously).
+Created with <3 for front-end developers who need a quick back-end for prototyping and mocking.
 - [npm trends](https://www.npmtrends.com) - Which NPM package should you use?
 Compare NPM package download stats over time.
 Spot trends, pick the winner.
 - [BUNDLEPHOBIA](https://bundlephobia.com) - Find the cost of adding a npm package to your bundle.